Entanglement of midspectrum eigenstates of chaotic many-body systems: Reasons for deviation from random ensembles: Spatial Correlations and comb entanglement

-\emph{Spatial Correlations and comb entanglement} -- To uncover the reason for the departure from random-matrix behavior, we first appeal to the best-known case of such departures, namely the spectral edges, for which the EE is known to violate the volume law \cite{Eisert_Plenio_RMP2010_AreaLaws, Amico_Fazio_RMP2010_EntanglementReview}.
-The origin of the area law EE is the spatial locality of the Hamiltonian.
-This ensures that the block entanglement receives its largest contribution from the boundary region.
-(It also leads to local correlations that fall off exponentially or as a power law with distance.)
-We ask whether some degree of locality, in the above sense, also exists in the mid-spectrum eigenstates.
-We quantify correlations via the quantum mutual information $I(i,j) \equiv S_{\rm i}+S_{\rm j}-S_{\rm i\cup j}$ for pairs of spins $i$ and $j$, as in \cite{DeTomasi_Bera_Bardarson_Pollmann_MutInf_PRL2017, DeTomasi_algebraicMBL_PRB2019}.
+To uncover the reason for the departure from random-matrix behavior, we first appeal to the best-known case of such departures, namely the spectral edges, for which the volume law of entanglement is violated \cite{Eisert_Plenio_RMP2010_AreaLaws, Amico_Fazio_RMP2010_EntanglementReview}.
+The origin of area law EE is the spatial locality of the Hamiltonian.
+This causes correlations to decay rapidly with distance, and ensures that the block entanglement receives its largest contribution from the boundary region.
+We ask whether some degree of locality, in this sense, also exists in the mid-spectrum eigenstates.
+We quantify correlations via the quantum mutual information

+for pairs of spins $i$ and $j$, as in \cite{DeTomasi_Bera_Bardarson_Pollmann_MutInf_PRL2017, DeTomasi_algebraicMBL_PRB2019}.
 Fig.~\ref{fig:3}(a) shows $I(i,j)$ against the distance $|i-j|$, for mid-spectrum eigenstates, low-energy eigenstates and random states.
 The distance-dependence in mid-spectrum eigenstates is much less pronounced than in low-energy eigenstates, as expected.
 However, there exists an unmistakable dominance of small-distance correlations.
 Thus, we identify distance-dependence as one reason for the departure of mid-spectrum EE from the Page value.

+To `correct' for this effect, we consider `comb' bipartitions \cite{Keating_Mezzadri_comb_PRA2006, Zanardi_comb_NJP2006, Igloi_Peschel_disjoint_EPL2010, Rossignoli_comb_PRA2011, Magan_Vandoren_sublatticeEE_PRB2017} of two types: `comb1' partitions spins as $ABABAB...$, i.e., it is a sublattice partition, while `comb2' partitions the spins as $AABBAABB...$.
+For comb2 partitioning, there is some ambiguity when $L$ is not divisible by $4$; we resolve this by setting the last two sites to be in partitions $A$ and $B$.
+For example, for $L=10$, the comb2 partitioning is $AABBAABBAB$.